Exawind/amr-wind/docs/sphinx_doc/user/inputs.rst

 .. input_param:: incflo.physics

-   **type:** String
+   **type:** List of strings

-   This string specifies the type of physics to initialize and simulate.
+   Specify a string or a list of strings for each type of physics to initialize and simulate.
+   Physics is additive and more than one type of physics may be used.
    Current implemented physics are FreeStream, ABL, RayleighTaylor, BoussinesqBubble, and TaylorGreenVortex

-.. input_param:: incflo.ro_0
+.. input_param:: incflo.density

    **type:** Real

    Specify reference density.
-   For the most part if `incflo.constant_density = true` then `incflo.ro_0` sets a constant density everywhere.
+   For the most part if :input_param:`incflo.constant_density` = true then `incflo.density` sets a constant density everywhere.
-   Refer to the field initializer for your chosen `incflo.physics` for how `incflo.ro_0` is used.

-.. input_param:: incflo.ic_u

-   **type:** Real

-   Specify reference velocity in the x-direction.
-   Refer to the field initializer for your chosen `incflo.physics` for how `incflo.ic_u` is used.

-.. input_param:: incflo.ic_v

-   **type:** Real

-   Specify reference velocity in the y-direction.
-   Refer to the field initializer for your chosen `incflo.physics` for how `incflo.ic_v` is used.
+   Refer to the field initializer for your chosen :input_param:`incflo.physics` for how `incflo.density` is used.

-.. input_param:: incflo.ic_w
+.. input_param:: incflo.velocity

-   **type:** Real
+   **type:** List of three Real numbers, sometimes mandatory depending on the :input_param:`incflo.physics`

-   Specify reference velocity in the z-direction.
+   Specify reference velocity in the "x-", "y-", "z-direction".
-   Refer to the field initializer for your chosen `incflo.physics` for how `incflo.ic_w` is used.
+   Refer to the field initializer for your chosen :input_param:`incflo.physics` for how `incflo.velocity` is used.

 .. input_param:: incflo.delp

    **type:** List of 3 real numbers